 - On your way to Burning Man, please drive safely and be considerate while passing through local towns.
 Speeding, parking on highway shoulders, and unsafe driving are safety hazards and could threaten the future of the event.
 We are guests in their community, so be extra courteous and obey the law.

-- The Gate opens at 6pm on the Sunday prior to the Man Burn.
-Plan your arrival so that you show up at the Gate after opening.
+- Plan your arrival so that you show up at the Gate after opening.
 We cannot allow people who show up early to wait in town (see #1 above).

 - During peak traffic periods we will be controlling traffic with highway flaggers along Hwy 447 before the Gerlach gas station.
 Past experience has shown that long lines at the gas station have caused unsafe conditions.
 Watch for signs and flaggers on the road; they are fellow Burning Man volunteers helping to make your arrival safer!
 Please fill up in Fernley/Wadsworth (or other areas) and help reduce the traffic backup in Gerlach.